HexaTeam6/mask-and-physical-detection/README.md

-## Final Project Kecerdasan Komputational
+## Final Project Kecerdasan Komputasional

 #### Mask Detection and Social Distancing Detection using NN and YOLO Pre-Training